 Following the Public Hearing, we sought clarification from the Council on whether it proposed to apply area-based prices to customers with farmland.
 It considered that farmland properties should be charged the low-impact price, based on a desktop review it undertook of all farmland properties in its area.
+The Council re-iterated this in its response to our Draft Report,202 and this decision was supported by a number of stakeholders.203

 We have accepted the Council's revised proposal.
-We consider the impermeable surfaces for farmland properties are comparable to a standard house, and the benefits of stormwater management are similar for these groups.
+We consider that the benefits of stormwater management are similar for these groups, and the impermeable surfaces for farmland properties are comparable to a standard house.